sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 [^10]:[Logistic growth modelling of COVID-19 proliferation in China and its international implications](https://www.sciencedirect.com/science/article/pii/S1201971220303039) [Covid-19 predictions using a Gauss model, based on data from April 2](https://www.preprints.org/manuscript/202004.0175/v1/download)

+1. Filtering:

+    -   Some data from certain regions are banned by certain inconsistency on the records: “Diamond Princess”,“Iran”,“Japan”,“Bahrain” and “Qatar”
+    -   For  r(1)t+krt+k(1)  response (confirmed cases), we uses the countries or regions with more than 200 confirmed cases at time  tt.
+    -   For  r(2)t+krt+k(2)  response (deaths cases), we uses the countries or regions with more than 30 deaths at time  tt.
+2. Fit the model.
+Three functional models of the general regression are constructed:  r(j)k(0)=f(R1(0))+ϵrk(j)(0)=f(R1(0))+ϵ, where the difference lies in the form of the  ff:

+    -   FLM, uses a linear function:  f(R1(0))=∫R1(t)β(t)dtf(R1(0))=∫R1(t)β(t)dt.
+    -   FNP: uses a  ff  is a nonparametric kernel estimate.
+    -   SAM: uses a  ff  is an additive combination of smooth functions of the main functional principal components.
+3. Predictions:

+    -   Re-estimate Functional Models (Step 2) when new data is available (all countries and regions of Data1, Data2 and Data2).
+    -   Reconstruct the expected number of accumulated cases and deduce the new cases to each horizon (confirmed , deaths and actives).

 ### Benchmark
 We are still in a crucial stage of the epidemic; there is no real benchmark.
 The model was able to predict future cases for some states very well.
 However, for others it was unable to predict at all.
 I used a random generator to pick sample cities to plot the following graphs:
 **Delaware**